Philmod/url-shortener/README.md

 - Deploy a live demo on AWS
 - Logout
 - Docker
-- API: restrict the getAll urls with the username/password
 - Paginate the admin page, not to show all the urls
 - If the service is very popular, and there is no more free unique id, increase the number of characters required for an id
 - Right now, a new id is created randomly; it will take more and more time when the free space will reduce